-The fair value of the investment properties of the Group as at 31 December 2023 was HK\$30,105,000 (2022: HK\$28,441,000) representing the valuation carried out by an independent professionally qualified valuer.
+The fair value of the investment properties of the Group as at 31 December 2024 was HK\$26,253,000 (2023: HK\$30,105,000) representing the valuation carried out by an independent professionally qualified valuer.

-For the year ended 31 December 2023, the fair value is estimated using an income capitalisation approach (2022: income capitalisation approach).
+For the year ended 31 December 2024, the fair value is estimated using an income capitalisation approach (2023: income capitalisation approach).
 Under the income capitalisation approach, fair value is estimated by applying assumptions for capitalisation rates and notional income, which are influenced by the prevailing market yields, comparable market transactions and discount rates.
-Under the direct comparison approach, fair value is estimated by using the direct comparison method on the assumption of the sale of the property interest with the benefit of vacant possession and by making reference to comparable sales transactions as available in the market.